Cldwlkn13/little-munchkins/README.md

 ### Wireframes

-Wireframes were designed using JustInMind and images of the slides can be viewed in the following table:
+Wireframes were designed using Balsamiq Wireframes and images of the slides can be viewed in the following table:

 |    Wireframes   |
 |      :----:     |